Cycling Japan: Bicycle Touring Advice and an (almost) Perfect Itinerary

-Stuff is much fresher here, it’s very easy to find a very good eight-pieces sushi bok for 3€.
+Stuff is much fresher here, it’s very easy to find a very good eight-pieces of sushi bok for 3€.
 There’s a lot of choices in Japanese supermarkets, and the level is close to what you could find in a budget restaurant.

 The secret hint?
 One or two hours before closing time they will give from 20% to 50% discount on all the bento.
 Eight nice sushi for 1.50€?
 Not bad I would say.
-Moreover, if camp-cooking is your thing, in Japanese supermarkets you can get all sort of ingredients from all over the world, and some are quite cheap!
+Moreover, if camp-cooking is your thing, in Japanese supermarkets you can get all sorts of ingredients from all over the world, and some are quite cheap!

-Fruits and vegetable are infamously expansive but you always find up to 90% discount on expiring veggies and they are still good for one or two days.
+Fruits and vegetables are infamously expansive but you always find up to 90% discount on expiring veggies and they are still good for one or two days.
 Not much more they could live in my bags anyway.

 Here you can find pre-cooked udon and noodles for 17Y, sauces to dress them for 0.5€ (tomato sauce, carbonara, mushroom cream).
 Sorts of jam for your breakfast, frozen onigiri, and other frozen stuff that will quickly de-froze in your bags.
 Also, the cheapest beer is here.

 Seasonal fruit and vegetables are easy to find for road travelers in the rural area.
 Just beside the roads, there are stalls with packs of them for a cheap price, if there’s nobody there leave the money in the box.
 This is Japan.

 Drinking water it’s available everywhere, tap water is very good in Japan.
-Convenience stores (combini) and gas station also have toilets where you can refill your bottles, although the sinks are often small.
+Convenience stores (combini) and the gas stations also have toilets where you can refill your bottles, although the sinks are often small.

 Having a proper shower is not hard, onsen and public baths are everywhere and can be very cheap, ranging from 1€ (even free in Beppu, maybe also elsewhere).
 You can stay here as long as you want, until closing time (usually in the evening), just be sure to follow the Japanese onsen etiquette.